franciscoj/obsidian-archivist/README.md

 I advise you not to do that until the plugin reaches a more stable state.

+## How it works?

+This first version looks for an `archive_to` property on the note you want to archive and then moves the note to that folder.

+The name of the property can be customized in settings.

+To archive the note use the `Archivist: Archive note` command from the command palette.

 ## Contributing

 This plugin is on its earliest stage of development.
 The architecture and